ory/docs/docs/ecosystem/security.md

 repository including all setup and execution steps, the binary and source of the exploit, as well as an example exploit payload (if applicable).
 Low-quality reports may be disqualified.
 The Ory security team will contact you within 96 hours to confirm the issue or ask for further details.
-Do not publish or share any details regarding the issue until the Ory security team explicitly permits the publication in written form.
+Don't publish or share any details regarding the issue until the Ory security team explicitly permits the publication in written form.
 The Ory security team will permit publication once incidence response and patches are fully enrolled.
 Any exploits shall not